Flash and circle

-The Flash and Circle is a fascist symbol used by several organisations.
-It was first used by the British Union of Fascists (BUF), and was adopted in 1935.
+The flash and circle is a symbol originally associated with fascism, first adopted in 1935 by the British Union of Fascists (BUF).
+Although rooted in fascist ideology, variations of the symbol have subsequently been used by non-fascist political parties and organisations in different parts of the world.

-Origins within the BUF (1935-1940)
+Origins within the BUF (1935–1940)

 The BUF was founded in 1932 and adopted the fasces as its emblem, whose bundle of sticks represents strength through unity, and whose axe represents the supreme authority of the state to which citizens owe allegiance.
 Although the fasces was utilized almost exclusively by Benito Mussolini's Blackshirts, the BUF claimed that they had a right to use the symbol on the basis that the fasces was used extensively in Britain during Roman times, and that the British Empire continued to carry on the tradition of civilisation from them.

 The symbol would officially be changed in March 1934 from the plain gold fasces to a Union Flag within a shield and a fasces placed on top.
 The reasons for this change was that the BUF wanted to emphasise its commitment to king and country through the addition of the national emblem, the other reason was to help the movement distinguish itself in foreign nations.

 Starting in the 1930s, the fasces began to be phased out in favour of the BUF's final symbol, the Flash and Circle.
-In the summer of 1935, Eric H. Piercy, the commander of the Fascist Defence Force designed the emblem and presented it to Oswald Mosley, the BUF's leader.
+In the summer of 1935, Eric H. Piercy, the commander of the Fascist Defence Force, designed the emblem and presented it to Oswald Mosley, the BUF's leader.
 The official colors were: a white lightning bolt ("flash") and circle, a blue roundel, and a red background.
 The symbolism of this design was meant to convey a flash of action within a circle of unity.

-While there was a lack of consistency in the appearance of the Flash and Circle, such as the short-lived inverted version used in 1935, it would go on to become the main symbol of the party and was used extensively throughout 1935-1940.
+While there was a lack of consistency in the appearance of the Flash and Circle, such as the short-lived inverted version used in 1935, it would go on to become the main symbol of the party and was used extensively throughout 1935–1940.
 The BUF's left-wing opponents nicknamed the symbol the "flash in the pan".
-The usage of any symbols by the BUF would slowly decline after the party was banned and its leadership (including Mosley) was interned on 23 May 1940 under Defence Regulation 18B.
+The usage of any symbols by the BUF would slowly decline after the party was banned and its leadership (including Mosley) was interned under Defence Regulation 18B.